AlgyJr/ios_guides/Using-Git-with-Terminal.md

     ![Link to the remote repository gif|800](http://i.imgur.com/48uur3D.gif)

-   - NOTE: Decide if you want the remote to use https or ssh before setting your remote in the next step.
+   - NOTE: Decide if you want the remote to use [SSH or HTTPS](http://guides.codepath.com/ios/Using-Git-with-Terminal#ssh-setup) before setting your remote in the next step.
 I like ssh for the convenience of not always having to input my credentials.

     ```bash
     git remote add origin https://github.com/yourUserName/yourRepoName.git